• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Consult with a dentist

-Any dental solution, whether it be a home remedy or OTC products, should start with a professional consultation.
-Your dentist is the best person to advise how coconut oil pulling can benefit your mouth.
+Any dental solution, whether a home remedy or an OTC product, should start with a professional consultation.
+Your dentist is the best person to advise on how coconut oil pulling can benefit your mouth.

 It may be that he or she first recommends in-office treatment, such as a teeth cleaning or SRP.
 This depends on the issues you are facing.
 Coconut oil pulling may then act as support to professional procedures.